McTsts/Minecraft-String-Utilities/README.md

-# Strings
+# String Parsing
-Datapack that has string operations sort of.
+Datapacks that implement string parsing and various related functionalities.

 Here's an explanation of *how* this works: https://docs.google.com/document/d/15Va-tUmoMhrajIbZFhZNWKGKYWvWQMv4spxkHr877ps